 Then you can choose to set a period that will be associated to your groups when you create them.
 This allows you to setup iteration (like sprints) very easily.

 1y 3m 2w 4d 15hfor 1 year, 3 months, 2 weeks, 4 days and 15 hours.

 The start date of the period will be today if no other groups of this context exists, or the end date of the last created group of this context.

-Contexts can be modified from the dedicated section of the organization’s page or directly in project’s settings.
+Contexts can be modified from the dedicated section of the team’s page or directly in project’s settings.

 Edit a context will impact every project using it.

 You will find all the available contexts in the project settings.

 Contexts, like card models, can be created at a team level and shared between every project of the team.
 You only have to enabled/disable them in your projects.